JENSEN-store/opencart/README.md

 ## Kubernetes Deployment

 This instance of OpenCart has also been deployed on an Ubuntu server running a **microK8s** single node cluster.
 The manifests needed to deploy to the cluster were provided through **Terraform**, with some additional config needed.
+The guide assumes a basic knowledge of Kubernetes.

-### Creating the cluster:
+### Creating and Deploying the Cluster:

 The **microK8s** cluster was created using the documentation provided by their [website](https://microk8s.io/docs), along with some additional configurations, described below: